The Skipton Academy

 The Skipton Academy (formerly Aireville School) is a small rural 11–16 coeducational secondary school located in Skipton, North Yorkshire, England.

 Previously a community school administered by North Yorkshire County Council, Aireville School converted to academy status in September 2014 and was renamed The Skipton Academy.

 Description

 The school has a comprehensive admissions policy, but the other two secondary schools in Skipton (Ermysted's Grammar School and Skipton Girls' High School) are both academically selective grammar schools.

 The school provides a curriculum that covers what pupils will need once they are in the world of work.

 It offers a wide range of extra-curricular and cultural activities, while enrichment activities include everything from a pantomime rewards trip to a Learn2Earn activity day.

 The curriculum focuses on the core subjects of English, maths, RE and PE.
 All students must also choose to study French, geography or history.
 Other subjects are available, such as computer science, engineering, health and social care, drama and business studies.

 Site

-Aireville Hall was the home of the Dewhurst family (silk and cotton manufacturers)and strong non-conformists.
-It dates from 1836.
+Aireville Hall was the home of the Dewhirst family, who were silk and cotton manufacturers.
+The building dates from 1836.